dojo/docs/dojo/declare.rst

 Multiple inheritance
 --------------------

 Just as Dojo adds class-based inheritance to JavaScript, so it adds support for *multiple inheritance* using `C3 superclass linearization <http://en.wikipedia.org/wiki/C3_linearization>`_.
 This algorithm is what Python and some other languages use for its implementation of multiple inheritance.
-You can learn more details in `The Python 2.3 Method Resolution Order <http://www.python.org/download/releases/2.3/mro/>`_.
+You can learn more details in the `Python 2.3 Method Resolution Order documentation <http://www.python.org/download/releases/2.3/mro/>`_.

 In static languages like Java, you must use typecasts to make an object "act like" its mixed-in class (in Java, this is through interfaces).
 In Dojo, you can use the mixed-in properties directly.

-Suppose, for example, you have a class called ``VanillaSoftServe``, and mixins ``OreoMixin`` and ``CookieDoughMixin``.
-Here's how to make a ``Blizzard``:
+Define a "my/Blizzard" class using the base class "VanillaSoftServe" and mixins "OreoMixin" and "CookieDoughMixin":

 [Dojo 1.7 (AMD)]